Toptranslation/hermes/README.md

 skipped.
 If the password is skipped, "please_change!" is used.
 Do it just if the user will change it immediately, otherwise specify a random password.

+For each created user, an email address `firstname.lastname@toptranslation.com` is created automatically, so the --mail switch is needed just for additional emails.

 ### Delete